Kenyan electoral commission nominee clamors for blockchain voting By Cointelegraph - Up News Info

 Kenyan electoral commission nominee clamors for blockchain voting

-According to a report by Kenyan news outlet The Star, Abonyo made this appeal known while appearing before the selection committee overseeing the appointment of IEBC commissioners at the Kenyatta International Convention Centre on Thursday.
+According to a report by Kenyan news outlet, The Star, Abonyo spoke of this while appearing before the selection committee overseeing the appointment of IEBC commissioners at the Kenyatta International Convention Centre on Thursday.

 Continue Reading on Coin Telegraph